 Moze gains the ability to throw grenades while in Fight For Your Life.
 If she threw a grenade before gaining Second Wind, a grenade is refunded

 Grenades are among Moze’s most valuable tools, to have access to them when in FFYL is great.
 It’s a 1 point skill that can be used to output damage or prep healing for when you get a second wind.
-Unfortunately this skill falls victim to the bad scaling of grenade damage and is seldom going to be a life saver when you go down.
+Unfortunately this skill falls victim to the bad scaling of grenade damage and is seldom going to deal damage to get you back up.

 When Moze deals Splash Damage, her Action Skill Cooldown Rate is briefly increased.